ringa-js/ringa/README.md

 * Manage asynchronous code in clean, readable trees of executors
 * Rollback of each completed executor in the tree if an executor fails or is cancelled (COMING SOON)

-**Asynchronous Task Trees**
+**Asynchronous Executor/Task/Operation Trees**

-* Tasks can be Promises, Ringa commands, functions, dispatch of a new Ringa Event, or your own customization
+* Executors can be Promises, Ringa commands, functions, dispatch of a new Ringa Event, or your own customization
 * Arguments are injected into executors by argument name (similar to AngularJS)
-* Tasks can add new properties to the event details to be injected into the next executors
+* Executors can add new properties to the event details to be injected into the next executors
-* Tasks can be run in parallel or sequentially
+* Executors can be run in parallel or sequentially

 **Models**

-* Can be watched (e.g. to update the view)
+* Can be watched using the observer pattern
 * Watching is customizable by event to improve specificity and therefore performance
-* Watch notifications are batched and sent at once so your watchers do not get spammed for every change in the model
+* Watch notifications are batched and sent at once so your observers do not get spammed for every change in the model

 **Ringa Events**